 Received Sub-Committee visit

-Domestically, Argentina committed to: fully implement its international obligations at domestic level; combat impunity by strengthening national legislation; work closely with civil society to develop public policies that promote human rights; and integrate a gender perspective into national reporting under the UPR.
+Domestically, Argentina committed to: fully implement its international obligations at the domestic level, combat impunity by strengthening national legislation, work closely with civil society to develop public policies that promote human rights, and integrate a gender perspective into national reporting under the UPR.

-An analysis of steps taken by Argentina in fulfilment of its international level pledges shows that it has continued to lead on UN initiatives to promote the full effect and observance of the CPED.
+An analysis of steps taken by Argentina in fulfilment of its international level pledges shows that it has continued to lead on UN initiatives to promote the full effect and observance of the CED.
 Argentina participates in around a third of all panel discussions and interactive dialogues.
 Regarding cooperation with Special Procedures, Argentina has facilitated the completion of 14 visits but it is yet to respond to six visit requests.
 It has a high response rate for communications.
-Argentina engages strongly with its own UPR (e.g. it submitted a mid-term report on implementation) and the UPR reviews of other states (it participated in 120 reviews during the first cycle and 189 during the second cycle).
+Argentina engages strongly with its own UPR (e.g., it submitted a mid-term report on implementation) and the UPR reviews of other states (it participated in 120 reviews during the first cycle and 189 during the second cycle).